digi-Borg/Fintech-Mod_Challenges/Mod10-CryptoInvestmnts/README.md

 This approach brings greater identification of performance in the increasingly crowded asset class of cryptocurrencies.
 As such, one can access risks and performance across time periods using algorithms.
 Thus, offering a keener visualization of each cryptocurrency’s durability and fit for selection into building a portfolio.

-The FinTech app technology in this program utilizes unsupervised machine learning algorithms uses models to find similar relationships among data points for segmentation.
+The FinTech app technology in this program utilizes unsupervised machine learning algorithms in models to find similar relationships among data points for segmentation.
 To achieve this, imports from python’s ‘scikit-learn’ utilizes algorithms and ‘pyviz hvploy’ visualizes the resulting data in the ‘Jupyter Notebook’.

 ---